 Depending on your form settings in Webflow there are basically two easy ways to track a form submission.
 If you've set up a redirect URL for your form you could track visits to the destination URL as a conversion, alternatively you could track the submission event, which is what we'll be doing.

-This will we quite a quick post, but it's very useful as this trigger and event can be used for more than just seeing how many form submissions there have been in Google Analytics.
-If you use Google Ads or Facebook Ads etc. and want to run ads optimised for lead conversions you can use the trigger we'll be setting up in the post to track the leads generated by your ads, which will not only help your ad platform optimise for conversions, but allow you to see the cost per conversion for your campaigns.
+This will we quite a quick post, but it's especially useful as this trigger and event can be used for more than just seeing how many form submissions there have been in Google Analytics.
+Milk Moon Studio is a small design focussed Webflow Studio, we're Webflow designers, we want things simple and if you use Google Ads or Facebook Ads etc. and want to run ads optimised for lead conversions you can use the trigger we'll be setting up in the post to track the leads generated by your ads, which will not only help your ad platform optimise for conversions, but allow you to see the cost per conversion for your campaigns and keep you Webflow project clean.

 Step 1 - Create your Tag